Surefire Tactics to Get More Referrals

 If you’re like most business owners, you might be at a loss about getting more business referrals.
 For many organizations, referrals are a passive way of bringing in new clients when they should be a regular part of your business strategy.

-Luckily, I have a few tactics to help you get more referrals now, no matter what your referral policy has been in the past.
+Luckily, I have a few tactics to help you generate more referrals now, regardless of your past referral policy.

 We’ll talk about how to get more referrals for your business in a moment, but before that, why are they even necessary?